QinqinAndMacaulayCat/copula_model/docs/report.md

 - Practical heuristics and safeguards
   - Minimum sample size: extremely short series are skipped because parameter estimates and test statistics are unreliable.
-  - Tail bias toward Student‑t: when the estimated degrees-of-freedom \(\hat{\nu}\) for the t-distribution is small (indicating heavy tails) we may prefer t even when information criteria differences are modest.
+  - Tail bias toward Student‑t: when the estimated degrees-of-freedom $\hat{\nu}$ for the t-distribution is small (indicating heavy tails) we may prefer t even when information criteria differences are modest.
-  - Numerical guards: enforce lower bounds on scale parameters and on \(\nu\) to avoid degenerate fits and ensure finite variance where required.
+  - Numerical guards: enforce lower bounds on scale parameters and on $\nu$ to avoid degenerate fits and ensure finite variance where required.

 Operationally, the routine `run_fitting` computes log-likelihoods, AIC, BIC, KS and CvM p-values for the Normal and t candidates, and falls back to the empirical PIT when both parametric fits are rejected.
 The chosen model and parameter estimates are recorded in `best_table`; the per-ticker PITs (Uniform(0,1)) are collected into `pit_df`, and these objects are used as inputs for copula parameter estimation and simulation.

 ### 2.3 Fitting Copulas to Data

 #### 2.3.1 Gaussian Copula